 - Kyphosis (curved spine)

-Before considering breast reduction surgery, your primary care physician, OB/GYN, orthopedist or other medical provider may prescribe alternate, non-surgical methods for improving your condition, depending on the symptoms you are experiencing.
-For instance, women suffering back, shoulder or neck pain may benefit from physical therapy or chiropractic treatment.
-Patients suffering from skin irritation or rashes will likely need to consult a dermatologist before they can qualify for a medical breast reduction.
+Before considering breast reduction surgery, your primary care physician, OB/GYN, orthopedist or other medical provider should first prescribe alternate, non-surgical methods for improving your condition, depending on the symptoms you are experiencing.
+For instance, women suffering back, shoulder or neck pain typically benefit from physical therapy which helps improve posture by strengthen the back muscles.
+It is recommended that you undergo at least 6 weeks of physical therapy for these symptoms, as it can improve your insurance coverage qualifications.
+Patients suffering from skin irritation or rashes under their breasts are required to have documentation of medical treatment of these symptoms by their primary care provider to qualify for a medical breast reduction.

 Breast reduction surgery is often considered a multi-purpose treatment.
 In a reconstructive sense, the procedure aims to remove excess tissue to resolve pain or irritation and restore comfort to your body, making it easier to perform daily tasks and engage in exercise.
-However, many patients also expect aesthetically pleasing results that complement their body, in which case the procedure may be considered cosmetic.
-In addition to your documented symptoms, your aesthetic goals will also determine whether you qualify for insurance coverage.
+However, many patients also expect aesthetically pleasing results that complement their body.
+It’s important to be aware that your aesthetic goals will also determine whether you qualify for insurance coverage.
 Insurance providers require a minimum amount of tissue removed from each breast based on your total body surface area in order for you to qualify for insurance coverage, which may not result in the aesthetic results you are after.
 In this case, a cosmetic breast reduction would be more suitable.

 If you are seeking to have the costs covered, insurance carriers will thoroughly investigate your situation to ensure the procedure is medically necessary.
 As described above, this takes more than six months of preparation and will include consultations with other healthcare providers and alternative treatment methods.
 Before approving you for surgery, insurance companies will require letters on letterhead from the medical professionals you have sought non-surgical treatment with regarding your condition and your efforts to resolve symptoms.